Amjadgkp/Simple-calcuator/README.md

 Enter numbers and perform arithmetic operations using the buttons provided.
 Click the "=" button to see the result of the calculation.
 Use the "C" button to clear the input field and start a new calculation.

+Note:- HTML And JavaScript code both have a same file.